 Provides Comprehensive Coverage

-- Covers essential health benefits and all items and services covered by Medicare.
+- Includes the ACA’s 10 essential health benefits and all items and services covered by Medicare.

 - Establishes an out-out-pocket maximum in traditional Medicare.